 This survey was conducted in the framework of the Council of Europe Co-operation Project 'Fight against Discrimination, Hate Crime and Hate Speech in Georgia'.
 The opinions expressed in the survey and within the report based on it are the responsibility of the author and do not necessarily reflect the official policy of the Council of Europe.

 The project was carried out by CRRC Georgia for UN Women’s project “Women’s Economic Empowerment in the South Caucasus”, funded by the Swiss Agency for Development and Cooperation for the South Caucasus (SDC).
 Products produced on the website cannot be attributed to UN Women, United Nations or any of its affiliated organizations.
 Please note that differences displayed in cross-tabulations may not be statistically significant.
-Numbers may vary from the report due to different statistical analysis processes differ instead of vary.
+Numbers may vary from the report due to different statistical analysis processes.

 Safer Transit Options for passengers is a data set from a field experiment CRRC carried out on marshutka safety between September and October 20th, 2016.